 So, how do you land a job at a dispensary?
 First, be sure you meet the baseline qualifications.
 Next, you gotta have your resume and cover letter ready.
 We’ll help you with the latter.
 Check out our tips, followed by a great sample cover letter for working at a dispensary.

-Many people don’t bother to send a cover letter with their resume and that’s a total blunder.
+Remember: many people don’t bother to send a cover letter with their resume and that’s a total blunder.
 There’s really no better way to express your true interest in a position.
 Or show that you are a perfect fit for the work environment.
 You can also use your cover letter to highlight some aspects of your personality and previous relevant work experience.
 Together with a well-written resume, a cover letter makes an unbeatable job application combo!

 Career Consultant, CPCC, CPRW